In Search of Insights, Not Magic Bullets: Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation: Appendix

 \section{Appendix}

-This Appendix is structured as follows: In Appendix A we provide an additional overview of key takeaways in form of a Q \& A with an imaginary reader.
-In Appendix B we present an additional literature review discussing CATE estimators proposed in the recent ML literature.
-Appendix C discusses experimental details, and Appendix D presents additional results of the empirical study presented in the main text.
-Appendix E presents results on additional datasets.
+This Appendix is structured as follows: In Appendix \ref{app:takeaways} we provide an additional overview of key takeaways in form of a Q\&A with an imaginary reader.
+In Appendix \ref{app:lit} we present an additional literature review discussing CATE estimators proposed in the recent ML literature.
+Appendix \ref{app:details} discusses experimental details, and Appendix \ref{app:res} presents additional results of the empirical study presented in the main text.
+Appendix \ref{app:moredata} presents results on additional datasets.